UK Edition. Click here for US version.

 Tell your doctor about taking this medicine if you are to undergo tests to check your liver function.

-Anti-inflammatory/pain-killer medicines like ibuprofen may be associated with a small increased
+Anti-inflammatory/pain-killer medicines like ibuprofen may be associated with a small increased risk

-recommended dose or duration of treatment.
+or duration of treatment.

-You should discuss your treatment with your doctor or pharmacist before taking Ibuprofen Tablets
+You should discuss your treatment with your doctor or pharmacist before taking Ibuprofen Tablets if

-- have heart problems including heart failure, angina (chest pain), or if you have had a heart
+- have heart problems including heart failure, angina (chest pain), or if you have had a heart attack,

 - have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or